yplmail/ypl-cmsj/README.md

-This repo is a boilerplate for React-Babel-Webpack project.
+This repo is a springrass for React-Babel-Webpack project.
 You could use it as a base to build your own web app.

 ## Features